bradcar/BOSCH-BNO085-I2C-micropython-library/README.md

 # BOSCH-BNO085-I2C-micropython-library
 ## Micropython I2C library for 9 dof BOSCH BNO08X sensors

-- 100% inspired by the original Adafruit Circuitpython I2C library for BNO08X
+- 100% inspired by the original Adafruit CircuitPython I2C library for BNO08X
 - Copyright (c) 2020 Bryan Siepert for Adafruit Industries

 ## This library is working with: